• Reading

 Shoe Activities for Preschool Learning

-Parents and teachers can help make every day moments, learning opportunities.
+Parents and teachers can help make everyday moments, into learning opportunities.
 Shoes are a great springboard for many academic preschool lessons.
 Many of these learning activities can take place as you come home from school each day.

 10 Preschool Lessons using Shoes from The Educators' Spin On It PreK Shoe Theme, preschool lessons, preschool math, hands on math, preschool literacy #Playfulpreschool